tgenewein/tgenewein.github.io/posts/index.md

 ---
 layout: post-index
 title: News Archive
-excerpt: "A List of Posts"
+excerpt: "List of all posts"
 ---